Legends of Polish Equestrian - People

 In the fall of 1939, he became the commander of the 2nd District of the Wola District in the following structures: SZP-ZWZ-AK.
 He took command of the entire forces of the 1943rd Wola District of the Warsaw Home Army District in April XNUMX (the youngest rank and age among the district commanders in Warsaw) - at the same time he was promoted to the rank of major of the senior cavalry sergeant.

-On October 2, 1944, by order L.497/BP, he was promoted to the rank of lieutenant colonel with the justification: "For personal attitude and courage during the fighting in Warsaw."
+On 2 October 1944, by order L.497/BP, he was promoted to the rank of lieutenant colonel with the justification: "For personal conduct and courage during the fighting in Warsaw".

 His wife Elżbieta Tarnowska née Grodzicka ps.
 From 1943, Danka served as a personal liaison to the Commander of the XNUMXrd Wola District of the Warsaw District of the Home Army.